You may be signed up to this way of working, but your colleagues aren’t. That’s ok.

-Start with users and keep them involved – researching with your user group means you will have direct experience that you can draw on.
-This is useful evidence to show colleagues what challenges your service users are facing and where their needs aren’t being met.
+Start with users and keep them involved.
+Researching with your user group means you will have direct experience that you can draw on.
+This is useful evidence to show your colleagues what challenges your service users are facing and where their needs aren’t being met.

 Take small steps and learn as you go.
 Building small parts of your product or service and testing them with users is often the most valuable thing you can do.
 It can show that the approaches behind these principles can cheaply and quickly create things that improve services users lives.

 Build digital services not websites.
 It’s easy for people to fixate on the technology.
-Instead talking about the service the technology is enabling gives opportunities to show colleagues how what you’re building can integrate with and support their existing work.
+Instead, talking about the service the technology is enabling gives you opportunities to show your colleagues how what you’re building can integrate with and support their existing work.